matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 What power level do you need to be able to edit other people's messages, and how does it fit in with fedeation event auth rules?
  * 50, by default?

+    XXX: Synapse doesn't impose this currently - it lets anyone send an edit, but then filters them out of bundled data.

 "Editing other people's messages is evil; we shouldn't allow it"
  * Sorry, we have to bridge with systems which support cross-user edits.